 (4) A bill or resolution shall be reprinted on the written request of the primary sponsor.
-Such a request may be submitted to the Speaker only when 20 or more cosponsors have been added
+Such a request may be submitted to the Speaker only when 20 or more cosponsors have been added since the last printing of the bill or resolution.

-(5) When a bill or resolution is introduced "by request," those words shall be entered on the Journal and printed in the Congressional Record
+(5) When a bill or resolution is introduced "by request," those words shall be entered on the Journal and printed in the Congressional Record.